 The Central Processing Centre (CPC) in Bengaluru sends an intimation over an email under Section 143(1) of the Income-tax Act, 1961 (ITA), which will confirm the refund amount that you are eligible to receive.
 From the day of e-verification to receiving the intimation under Section 143(1), the whole process could take anywhere from 15 to 90 days.

 Also, in case of a delay in a tax refund, the income tax department is liable to pay 6% interest.

 Generally, it is advised to check your income tax refund status after 30 days of filing the ITR, You should also ensure that you enter an active mobile number and email details while filing the ITR, so that you receive regular intimations from the tax department.

 There are three methods to check your income tax refund status:

 However, through this method, you cannot see the status but can only see the details of the tax refund amount and if it is credited into your account.

-Refund failure mainly happens due to non-validation of your bank account details in the income tax portal.
+Refund failure mainly happens due to the non-validation of your bank account details in the income tax portal.
 Hence, if your refund is determined and it is not issued, check if you have validated your bank details in the income tax portal.
 To pre-validate your bank account, you are required to log in to the income tax portal and click on ‘My Profile’ and select ‘My Bank Account’.
 Now, click on ‘Add Bank Account’, add correct bank details, and complete the verification process.
-Then you click on ‘Services’, select ‘Refund Reissue’ option for the relevant assessment year and select the validated bank account in which you want to receive the refund.
-You will receive an acknowledgement number for the same on successful completion of the reissue request.
+Then you click on ‘Services’, select the ‘Refund Reissue’ option for the relevant assessment year and select the validated bank account in which you want to receive the refund.
+You will receive an acknowledgement number for the same on the successful completion of the reissue request.